RIOT-OS/RIOT/doc/doxygen/src/kconfig/kconfig.md

 In other words: Kconfig files describe configuration options and '.config' files assign their values.

-## Appendix C: Pitfall when using different configuration interfaces {#kconfig-appendix-c}
+## Appendix B: Pitfall when using different configuration interfaces {#kconfig-appendix-pitfall-interfaces}
 In the current configuration flow the user can choose to configure RIOT using the menuconfig graphical interface or writing '.config' files by hand.